-Hiring staff knowledgeable in accessible design can bring new insights and skills onto your team.
+Hiring staff knowledgeable in accessible design can bring new insights and skills to any team.
 When advertising an open position, clearly state that such knowledge is an essential criteria for qualifying for the position.
 UW-IT, the central IT unit at the University of Washington, encourages supervisors to include the following required or desirable qualification: